Braille Christmas Crafts and Treats

 Directions:

-- In a large bowl, cream together the butter and sugar until smooth.
+3. In a large bowl, cream the butter and sugar together until smooth.

-sheets. - Bake 8 to 10 minutes in the preheated oven, or until golden.
+7. Bake for 8 to 10 minutes in the preheated oven, or until golden.

-- Let stand on cookie sheet two minutes before removing to cool on wire racks.
+8. Let stand on cookie sheet for two minutes before removing to cool on wire racks.

-- Use the nonpareil decorations to write in Braille.
-Download this Braille alphabet or scroll to the bottom of this page for dot-layouts of each letter.
+9. Use the nonpareil balls to write messages in braille.
+Check out this braille alphabet for dot-layouts of each letter.

 Not much of a baker?

-If you’re not much of a baker, what about a Christmas card?
-Homemade gifts show that you took extra time out of your day, and making them with family or friends is a great way to spend quality time.
-Our Christmas cards use any round craft or object to create a Braille message.
+If you’re not much of a baker, what about making a Christmas card?
+Homemade gifts show that you care.
+Plus, making them with family or friends is a great way to spend quality time.
+Our Christmas cards use any round craft or object to create a braille message.

 Braille Christmas Cards